 I worked in the adrenaline-fueled world of the New York City magazine industry for close to 20-years.
-Burning the 3 a.m. oil as we were going to press with one issue or another, I threw myself into marketing design and learned every inch of the business.
+Burning the midnight oil as we were going to press with one issue or another, I threw myself into marketing design and learned every inch of the business.

 Meanwhile, Behind the Scenes...

 I was investing in my self-development big time.
-I took course after course, started coaching, and was able to bring those skills into my work, which gave me a lifeline in challenging situations.
+I took course after course, began coaching others, and was able to bring those skills into my work, which gave me a lifeline in challenging situations.

 It felt not just good but right.
 But, I knew deep down that it wasn’t time to focus on that aspect of things professionally…yet.
 I had other career aspirations that had been planted from a young age.
 Stepping directly into my grandfather's shoes, I became a marketing art director and committed to achieving my professional goals in the publishing industry in New York City.
 And, while this felt like the right place to be, I was also torn between two competing visions of myself.

-One was stable, salaried, and the result of choices I had made as far back as high school paying off.
-This was INVESTMENT, people.
-The other, well...went back almost just as far, with learning to meditate at the age of nine and reading the Celestine Prophecy up in my room in 8th grade.
+One was stable, salaried, and the result of choices I had made as far back as elementary school.
+The other, well...went back almost just as far, with learning to meditate at the age of seven and reading the Celestine Prophecy up in my room in 8th grade.
 They were both a big part of my identity.

 I was split and couldn't see a way to reconcile them.

 So I didn't.